aws-samples/amazon-serverless-datalake-workshop/instructions.md

   - You must have the appropriate permissions to work with data in the Amazon S3 location.
 For more information, refer [Setting User and Amazon S3 Bucket Permissions](http://docs.aws.amazon.com/athena/latest/ug/access.html).
   - The data can be in a different region from the primary region where you run Athena as long as the data is not encrypted in Amazon S3.
 Standard inter-region data transfer rates for Amazon S3 apply in addition to standard Athena charges.
   - If the data is encrypted in Amazon S3, it must be in the same region, and the user or principal who creates the table must have the appropriate permissions to decrypt the data.
 For more information, refer [Configuring Encryption Options](http://docs.aws.amazon.com/athena/latest/ug/encryption.html).
   - Athena does not support different storage classes within the bucket specified by the LOCATION clause, does not support the GLACIER storage class, and does not support Requester Pays buckets.
-For more information, see [Storage Classes](http://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html),[Changing the Storage Class of an Object in Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/ChgStoClsOfObj.html), and [Requester Pays Buckets](http://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) in the Amazon Simple Storage Service Developer Guide.
+For more information, see [Storage Classes](http://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html), [Changing the Storage Class of an Object in Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/ChgStoClsOfObj.html), and [Requester Pays Buckets](http://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html) in the Amazon Simple Storage Service Developer Guide.

 1. From AWS Management Console, in the search text box, type **Amazon Athena**, select **Amazon Athena** service from the filtered list to open Amazon Athena console OR Open the [AWS Management Console for Athena](https://console.aws.amazon.com/athena/home).
 2. Ensure `weblogs` is selected from the **Database** list and then choose **New Query**.